Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Introduction

 A related problem is the scarcity of open-source implementations.
 Many pseudo-spectral codes are developed in-house or remain closed-source.
 While several open-source codes exist—including \href{https://dedalus-project.org/}{Dedalus} \cite{burns2020dedalus}, \href{https://github.com/pmininni/GHOST}{GHOST} \cite{mininni2011hybrid}, \href{https://github.com/spectralDNS}{SpectralDNS} \cite{mortensen2016high}, \href{https://turtle.pages.mpcdf.de/turtle/index.html}{TurTLE} \cite{lalescu2022particle}, and \href{https://github.com/schumakov/hit3d}{HIT3D} \cite{chumakov2008priori}—none employ phase-shifting methods.
 This combination of incomplete documentation and absent open-source implementations creates a significant barrier to reproducibility and wider adoption of these efficient methods.

 This study addresses these gaps by providing a comprehensive treatment of phase-shifting dealiasing methods.
-We explain the physical origin of aliasing in turbulent flows (section \ref{section-aliasing}), describe and compare different phase-shifting algorithms (section \ref{section-phase-shifting}), and evaluate their numerical performance and simulation quality on decaying flows (section \ref{section-decaying}) and forced incompressible homogeneous isotropic turbulence (section \ref{section-forced}).
+We detail the numerical methods used fo this work (section \ref{section-num-methods}), explain the physical origin of aliasing in turbulent flows (section \ref{section-aliasing}), describe and compare different phase-shifting algorithms (section \ref{section-phase-shifting}), and evaluate their numerical performance and simulation quality on decaying flows (section \ref{section-decaying}) and forced incompressible homogeneous isotropic turbulence (section \ref{section-forced}).
 We provide in Fluidsim the first open-source implementation of these algorithms , with clear guidelines for parameter selection.
 Our goal is to make efficient pseudo-spectral simulations with phase-shifting readily accessible to the turbulence research community.